rpm-software-management/dnf/doc/api_comps.rst

   ..
 NOTE::

-    Should not be confused with :class:`dnf.package.Package` which represents a pacakge contained in a :class:`~.Sack`.
+    Should not be confused with :class:`dnf.package.Package` which represents a package contained in a :class:`~.Sack`.
 There is no guarantee whether the comps package has a corresponding real sack package, i.e. there can be no package of given name in the sack, one such package, or more than one.
 For this reason two separate types are introduced.

   .. attribute:: name